European Train Control System: Deployment planning

 The Swiss findings influenced the German project "Digitale Schiene" (digital rail).
 It is estimated that 80% of the rail network can be operated by GSM-R without lineside signals.
 This will bring about 20% more trains that can be operated in the country.
 The project was unveiled in January 2018 and it will start off with a feasibility study on electronic interlocking stations that should show a transition plan by mid 2018.
-It is expected that 80% of the network have been rebuilt to the radio-controlled system by 2030.
+It is expected that 80% of the network will have been rebuilt to the radio-controlled system by 2030.
 This is more extensive than earlier plans which focused more on ETCS Level 1 with Limited Supervision instead of Level 2.

 Alternative implementations

 The ETCS standard has listed a number of older Automatic Train Controls (ATC) as Class B systems.
 While they are set to obsolescence, the older line side signal information can be read by using Specific Transmission Modules (STM) hardware and fed the Class B signal information to a new ETCS onboard safety control system for partial supervision.
 In practice, an alternative transition scheme is sometimes used where an older ATC is rebased to use Eurobalises.
 This leverages the fact that a Eurobalise can transmit multiple information packets and the reserved national datagram (packet number 44) can encode the signal values from the old system in parallel with ETCS datagram packets.
 The older train-born ATC system is equipped with an additional Eurobalise reader that converts the datagram signals.
 This allows for a longer transitional period where the old ATC and Eurobalises are attached on the sleepers until all trains have a Eurobalise reader.
 The newer ETCS-compliant trains can be switched to an ETCS operation scheme by a software update of the onboard train computer.